Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 This means your ability to run as hard or as fast during the workout is impaired, which impedes your potential performance gains.

-In practical terms, if you’re supposed to be running 6 x 1,000 at your 10k pace, but you’re only able to muster about 5 reps, or you are falling 5 seconds off your pace for each interval, your body will not have as potent of a training stimulus for inducing positive fitness adaptations.
+In practical terms, if you’re supposed to run 6 x 1,000 at your 10K pace but can only muster about five reps or fall five seconds off your pace for each interval, your body will not have as potent a training stimulus for inducing positive fitness adaptations.

-By running your easy runs easily, you will actually have the strength and energy to maximize your hard workouts and nail the times you are striving for.
+By running your easy runs easily, you will have the strength and energy to maximize your hard workouts and nail the times you strive for.
 Studies show that polarizing training indeed improves running performance.

 One study compared the effectiveness of four different approaches to training on improvements in aerobic capacity (VO2 max) over the course of nine weeks.

-The researchers split 48 highly-trained endurance athletes (runners, cyclists, triathletes, and cross-country skiers) into one of four training programs: high-volume training, “threshold-training,” high-intensity interval training (HIIT), or polarized training (which is akin to the 80/20 method of running).
+The researchers divided 48 highly-trained endurance athletes (distance runners, cyclists, triathletes, and cross-country skiers) into one of four training programs: high-volume training, “threshold training,” high-intensity interval training (HIIT), or polarized training (which is akin to the 80/20 method of running).

 Out of all four approaches, the athletes in the polarized training group demonstrated the greatest increases in VO2 max, time to exhaustion, and peak velocity/power after the nine weeks.